Virtual-Coffee/virtualcoffee.io/CONTRIBUTING.md

 # Reporting a bug
-If you find a **critical security vulnerability**, do NOT open an issue.
-Email kirk.shilling@gmail.com instead.
-This app does not now, nor does it have plans to store critical personal info, so any such leak should come from third party integrations, and remains highly unlikely, but you never know.

-For any other bug, we have a bug report template already created for your use.
+We have a bug report template already created for your use.
 Just select it when opening up an issue on github and follow the headers to formulating your issue.

 When filing an issue, make sure to answer these three questions: